teyyub/bank-ms/Readme.txt

 ACCOUNT-SERVICE is running on port 8083
 API-GATEWAY is running on port 8084
-SERVICE-CONFIG is running on port 8085 SERVICE-Registry(EUREKA) is running on port 8761
+SERVICE-CONFIG is running on port 8085 SERVICE-Registry(EUREKA) is running on port 8761 NOTIFICATION-SERVICE
+GREYLOG-SERVICE